lu0dan/tv-episodes-orgnizer/README.md

                     |---A.Si-Fi.Story.S02E04.720p.HDTV.GROUPNAME.srt
                     `---story.nfo

-And when you have downloaed many episodes after seasons, it will be look like this: (only shows directories)
+And when you have downloaded many episodes after seasons, it will be look like this: (only shows directories)

      Your.Media.Library.Directory
      |----A.Si-Fi.Story